HariSK20/DLG_YouTube-Downloader/README.md

 Steps to Use:

 1. Clone this Repo
+2. Install modules from requirements.txt (Not actually required)
-2. Run dlg.py on a fullscreen terminal
+3. Run dlg.py on a fullscreen terminal
-3. When run for the first time, it will ask for the default download location.
+4. When run for the first time, it will ask for the default download location.
 Enter it.
-4. Enter the link and confirm.
+5. Enter the link and confirm.
-5. The video will be downloaded at the default location!
+6. The video will be downloaded at the default location!

 Tip: While confirming the video/ playlist pressing a/A instead of y/Y will give you access to the **Advanced options** menu!